- Larry Ellison enjoyed observing how SAP, Salesforce, and Workday pay large amounts of money for Oracle database licenses.

 “That is because most databases—which companies rely on as the basis for core accounting and financial operations—run custom programming, which is hard to move.”

 Mark Hurd should not feel so comfortable.
-This is because there are very important differences between IBM DB2 and the options available in AWS and Google Cloud.
+This is because there are significant differences between IBM DB2 and the options available in AWS and Google Cloud.

 - RDS and Cloud SQL offers cloud migration and testing and the ability to bring up and close down instances without committing to hardware.